qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 Make the portal entity's shape to be an ellipse.
 If the portal's width equals height, the shape will be round.

 ## Direct Portal Creation Commands
-Can be used by OPs and creative mode players.
+Can be used by level-2 permission ones and creative mode players.

 #### `/portal make_portal <width> <height> <dimension> <toX> <toY> <toZ>`
 Create a new portal coming off of the side of the block you're pointing at.
 The portal will face towards you.